 - Most other MMORPGs can be said to have a metaplot in this sense, as well.

 - Most of Bungie's games all seem to relate to the same underlying themes; possibly taking place in the same universe, or related universes.
-The ties are particularly strong between Pathways Into Darkness, Marathon and Halo.
+The ties are particularly strong between Pathways into Darkness, Marathon and Halo.
 It should be noted that Pathways Into Darkness and Marathon are already confirmed as taking place in a Shared Universe.

-- One interesting solution to the problem is that taken by the MMORPG The Lord of the Rings Online, where the players do important-but-offscreen tasks related to the main plotline.
+- One interesting solution to the problem is that taken by The Lord of the Rings Online, where the players do important-but-offscreen tasks related to the main plotline.
 For example, there's a quest arc starting in Rivendell that ends with Aragorn's sword being reforged ... the book doesn't say that a piece of the sword was missing until somebody named GobblinnKilla93 recovered it, but it doesn't explicitly say that didn't happen, either.
 It does ruin the immersion a little bit if you play more than one character and have to keep getting that stupid gem for the hilt over and over, though.